Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes: Homogenization approach for a broadband multilayered plasmonic analogue to electromagnetic wormhole

 where $f(r,u)=\frac{(b-a)R+b(r-a) \sin u} {(b-a)(R+r \sin u)}$, which leads us to the set of reduced parameters

-that preserve the wave trajectories, but induce a slight impedance mismtach on the wormhole ounter boundary.
+that preserve the wave trajectories, but induce a slight impedance mismatch on the wormhole ounter boundary.

-For a toroidal cloak, see Fig. \ref{fig2}(a), both angles $u$ and $v$ vary in the range $(0,2\pi)$.
-However, for a plasmonic wormhole, see Figure \ref{fig1}(a), we only need the upper half of a toroidal cloak, that is $u$ varies between $0$ and $\pi$.
-If on the contrary we concentrate on the toroidal cloak lying on the metal surface, see Fig. \ref{fig2}, we now need to tilt the toroidal cloak by an angle of $\pi/2$ and further cut it in two halves along the z-axis, so that it is now $v$ which varies from $0$ to $\pi$.
+For a toroidal cloak, both angles $u$ and $v$ vary in the range $(0,2\pi)$.
+However, for a plasmonic analogue of electromagnetic wormhole, see Figure \ref{fig1-2}(a), we only need the upper half of a toroidal cloak, that is $u$ varies between $0$ and $\pi$.
+If on the contrary we concentrate on the toroidal cloak lying on the metal surface, see Fig. \ref{fig3-4}, we now need to tilt the toroidal cloak by an angle of $\pi/2$ and further cut it in two halves along the z-axis, so that it is now $v$ which varies from $0$ to $\pi$.